ultraio/docs-blockchain/downloads/docs.md

 ### Setting up the SSN upload

 1. Copy the repository ID that you want to use by clicking on the copy icon.
-2. Create a .json (name isn’t relevant) file with the following structure:
+2. Create a .json (the name isn’t relevant, but we will refer to it as repo_config.json) file with the following structure:

 ```
 [